Equestrian Center Frequently Asked Questions

 May I ride with different instructors?

 Each riding class is taught by one riding instructor throughout the semester.
 Students may choose to take several riding classes and ride with several instructors.
-Students may also choose to take both hunter seat and dressage lessons with different instructors.
+Students may also choose to take hunter seat, dressage and/or Western lessons with different instructors.
 Students are obviously welcome to change instructors from semester to semester.

 What types of horses are available at Mount Holyoke?

 We have horses of all levels.
 We are fortunate enough to have several nice dressage horses capable of teaching students some upper-level movements.
-The hunter seat horses vary in ability from walk-trot all the way up to A-circuit equitation horses.
+The hunter seat horses vary in ability from walk-trot all the way up to A-circuit equitation, hunter and jumper horses.
+We have several western trained horses too including a well-trained Reiner.
 No matter your level, we have a horse that will suit you.

 How much do the Mount Holyoke school horses